Bridgend railway station: History

 The station was opened on 18 June 1850, and both the main platform building and the 1877 pedestrian bridge are Grade II listed.
 The station was designed by Isambard Kingdom Brunel.

 In 1945, German Field Marshal Gerd von Rundstedt arrived at the station when he was transferred to the Island Farm prisoner of war camp.

-Services on both branch lines from the station were withdrawn for a time in the 1960s & early 1970s (trains on the Vale of Glamorgan line fell victim to the Beeching cuts in June 1964, whilst Maesteg trains were withdrawn in July 1970), but because the lines remained in-situ due to coal traffic for the Aberthaw Power Station, each one has since been reopened to passenger services.
+Services on both branch lines from the station were withdrawn for a time in the 1960s and early 1970s (trains on the Vale of Glamorgan line fell victim to the Beeching cuts in June 1964, whilst Maesteg trains were withdrawn in July 1970), but because the lines remained in-situ due to coal traffic for the Aberthaw Power Station, each one has since been reopened to passenger services.

-Platform 3 was a full length platform running east-to-west until the 1970s when it was removed following the closure of the Maesteg line to passenger traffic.
+Platform 3 was a full-length platform running east-to-west until the 1970s when it was removed following the closure of the Maesteg line to passenger traffic.
 The cafe/waiting area of platform 2 now occupies land where the track used to sit.

-Platform 1A was opened in June 2005 by Andrew Davies to act as the terminus for the newly re-opened Vale of Glamorgan Line, with trains now running through to and from Aberdare.
+Platform 1A was opened in June 2005 by Andrew Davies to act as the terminus for the newly reopened Vale of Glamorgan Line, with trains now running through to and from Aberdare.

-A second, and fully accessible footbridge, was built in 2012 at a cost of £2.4m and the main station ticket hall and entrance was refurbished in 2018 at a cost of £1.5million.
+A second, and fully accessible footbridge, was built in 2012 at a cost of £2.4 million and the main station ticket hall and entrance was refurbished in 2018 at a cost of £1.5 million.

 Facilities

 The station is fully staffed throughout the week, with the ticket office on platform 1 open from early morning until mid-evening.
-A self-service ticket machine is also provided for use and for the collection of pre-paid tickets.
+A self-service ticket machine is also provided for use and for the collection of prepaid tickets.
 There is a waiting room and photo booth in the main building on platform 1, whist the amenities on platform 2 include toilets and a coffee shop.
 Train running details are offered via CIS displays, automatic announcements and timetable posters.
 Step-free access is available to all platforms via lifts in the accessible footbridge at the northern end.